 - What study method is most appropriate for you and will your employer support you?

 - Would a part-time MBA be suitable to allow you to continue working?

 Diverse MBA programs available worldwide and the answer to all these questions will determine your programme choice.
 So have a plan and be clear about what you are trying to achieve when you go to business school.

-There are two types of accreditation.
+Two types of accreditation exist.
 The first is the authority given to a college or university by a regional accreditation organization, allowing it to award degrees.
 The second is specialized business school accreditation granted by a global business school accrediting body.

 By far the largest longest-serving of the business school accrediting organizations is AACSB International-The Association to Advance Collegiate Schools of Business.
 Founded in 1916, it accredits more than hundreds of institutions in dozens of countries.
 AACSB accredits the entire institution, and its accreditation covers all programs at that institution, including online programs.

 Another global accreditation organization is the European Quality Improvement System (EQUIS) of the European Foundation for Management Development (EFMD), which also accredits institutions.
 In the UK, Canada, and elsewhere, many programs are accredited by the Association of MBAs (AMBA).
 Individual specialties such as accounting programs and faculty are often accredited by other standards bodies as well.

 Of the three groups – AACSB, EQUIS and AMBA, AMBA is the only one that strictly accredits programs.
 EQUIS has added a product called EPAS that also accredits individual programs.
 Accreditations are only good for a certain period, often five or ten years; they are then reviewed by the accrediting organization and may or may not be renewed.
 You should always make sure that any school you’re thinking of attending has been accredited.